dcunited001/dcunited001.github.io/_drafts/2016-06-05-im-not-religious-im-spiritual-3-my-own-beliefs.md

 as real as the chair I'm sitting in.
 The intangible extends to metaphysical concepts beyond those based on information processed by conscious, physical beings.
 There is consciousness everywhere;
 everything is connected.
-And there are intangible metaphysical affects pervading space and time.
-Some of these will never change -- it could be argued that any which are not perminant can be totally & summarily defined in terms of those that are permanent.
+And there are intangible metaphysical artifacts pervading space and time.
+They might be metaphysical and thus, invisible and intangible, but the effects on our lives are very real.

+Some of these will never change -- and it could be argued that any which are not perminant can be totally & summarily defined in terms of those that are permanent.
 Math is such a universal, metaphysical object, which cannot ever change by its nature and from which all other things can be defined.
 Therefore, they are timeless.
-Our exigent fates are defined in terms of the intangible and nothing can escape it's reach.
+Our inescapable fates are defined in terms of the intangible and nothing can escape it's reach.

 ### Timelessness